webplatform/docs/guides/html_links/index.md

 By providing information about linked files and their nature, you leave the decision of what to do with them to your visitors, rather than expecting them to have certain browser settings or pre-installed software.
-If you mix that information with clever styling you can even make such links look attractive and intuitive, for example, by giving different types of link different easily recognisable icons (see more about this in
-[[guides/Styling lists and links]]).
+If you mix that information with clever styling you can even make such links look attractive and intuitive, for example, by giving different types of links easily recognisable icons (see more about this in [[guides/Styling lists and links]]).
 If you want to be very safe, you can also offer a help section that explains what the different file formats are and where you can get the software needed to display them.

-=== External vs. internal links ===
+== External vs. internal links ==

 One of the biggest fears for business websites is people leaving the site prematurely.
 This is often the reason for sites not offering third-party links (unless the third parties pay money for the privilege of having web traffic directed to them).
 We'll come back to this error in judgment later;
 for now let's talk about what developers can do to help prevent visitors from inadvertantly leaving their sites and how these measures affect the site's success.

-== Frames and popups — just say no ==
+=== Frames and popups — just say no ===

 The fear of losing visitors to other sites while still wanting to link to them gave us two innovations(?) in web development that have been a thorn in usability's side for years: frames and popups.